theabbie/DoublePendulum/README.md

-# DoublePendulum
+# Double Pendulum Playground

 ![Double Pendulum](https://user-images.githubusercontent.com/17960677/138047613-f9b5dbc2-9b0a-4f6f-8ae7-9b01784431a7.png)

-> Double Pendulum Playground
+> Interactive Double Pendulum Playground Using SVG

  a double pendulum is a pendulum with another pendulum attached to its end, is a simple physical system that exhibits rich dynamic behavior with a strong sensitivity to initial conditions.